+REPORT OF INDEPENDENT CERTIFIED PUBLIC ACCOUNTANTS ON COMPLIANCE FOR THE MAJOR FEDERAL AND STATE PROGRAMS AND ON INTERNAL CONTROL OVER COMPLIANCE REQUIRED BY THE UNIFORM GUIDANCE AND THE STATE OF TEXAS UNIFORM GRANT MANAGEMENT STANDARDS

+Port Commission Port of Houston Authority of Harris County, Texas

+Report on compliance for each major federal and state program

+We have audited the compliance of the Port of Houston Authority of Harris County, Texas (the "Authority") with the types of compliance requirements described in the U.S. Office of Management and Budget's OMB Compliance Supplement and Texas Comptroller of Public Accounts, State of Texas Uniform Grant Management Standards, which includes the State of Texas Single Audit Circular ("UGMS") that could have a direct and material effect on each of its major federal and state programs for the year ended December 31, 2019.
+The Authority's major federal and state programs are identified in the summary of auditor's results section of the accompanying schedule of findings and questioned costs.

+Management's responsibility

+Management is responsible for compliance with federal and state statutes, regulations, and the terms and conditions of its federal and state awards applicable to the Authority's federal and state programs.

+Auditor's responsibility

-REPORT OF INDEPENDENT CERTIFIED PUBLIC ACCOUNTANTS ON COMPLIANCE FOR EACH MAJOR FEDERAL PROGRAM AND ON INTERNAL CONTROL OVER COMPLIANCE REQUIRED BY THE UNIFORM GUIDANCE Grant Thornton LLP 700 Milam Street Suite 300 Houston, TX 77002 T 832-476-3600 www.GrantThornton.com To the Port Commission Port of Houston Authority of Harris County, Texas Report on compliance for each major federal program We have audited the compliance of the Port of Houston Authority of Harris County, Texas (the "Authority") with the types of compliance requirements described in the U.S. Office of Management and Budget's OMB Compliance Supplement that could have a direct and material effect on each of its major federal programs for the year ended December 31, 2017.
-The Authority's major federal programs are identified in the summary of auditor's results section of the accompanying schedule of findings and questioned costs.
-Management's responsibility Management is responsible for compliance with federal statutes, regulations, and the terms and conditions of its federal awards applicable to the Authority's federal programs.
-Auditor's responsibility Our responsibility is to express an opinion on compliance for each of the Authority's major federal programs based on our audit of the types of compliance requirements referred to above.
-We conducted our audit of compliance in accordance with auditing standards generally accepted in the United States of America; the standards applicable to financial audits contained in Government Auditing Standards issued by the Comptroller General of the United States; and the audit requirements of Title 2 U.S. Code of Federal Regulations Part 200, Uniform Administrative Requirements, Cost Principles, and Audit Requirements for Federal Awards (Uniform Guidance).
-Those standards and the Uniform Guidance require that we plan and perform the audit to obtain reasonable assurance about whether noncompliance with the types of compliance requirements referred to above that could have a direct and material effect on a major federal program occurred.
+Our responsibility is to express an opinion on compliance for each of the Authority's major federal and state programs based on our audit of the types of compliance requirements referred to above.
+We conducted our audit of compliance in accordance with auditing standards generally accepted in the United States of America; the standards applicable to financial audits contained in Government Auditing Standards issued by the Comptroller General of the United States; the audit requirements of Title 2 U.S. Code of Federal Regulations Part 200, Uniform Administrative Requirements, Cost Principles, and Audit Requirements for Federal Awards ("Uniform Guidance"); and the UGMS.
+Those standards, the Uniform Guidance, and the UGMS require that we plan and perform the audit to obtain reasonable assurance about whether noncompliance with the types of compliance requirements referred to above that could have a direct and material effect on a major federal and state program occurred.
 An audit includes examining, on a test basis, evidence about the Authority's compliance with those requirements and performing such other procedures as we considered necessary in the circumstances.
-We believe that our audit provides a reasonable basis for our opinion on compliance for each major federal program.
-However, our audit does not provide a legal determination of the Authority's compliance.